cortabear/simple-indicator/README.md

 ```

 ### Short Signal
-Take this numeric value and set it to "1".
-This represents a "Long" signal.
+Take this numeric value and set it to "-1".
+This represents a "Short" signal.
 ```C
 private void ShortSignal(){
   Values[1][0] = -1;